 For our non-wholly owned subsidiaries, a non-controlling interest is recognized to reflect portion of equity that is not attributable, directly or indirectly, to us.
 When the non-controlling interest is contingently redeemable upon the occurrence of a conditional event, which is not solely within the control of us, the non-controlling interest is classified as mezzanine equity.
 Transactions with changes in our ownership interest while we retain our controlling financial interest in our subsidiary shall be accounted for as equity transactions.
 Therefore, no gain or loss shall be recognized in the consolidated statements of comprehensive income/(loss).
-The carrying amount of the non-controlling interest shall be adjusted to reflect the change in our ownership interest is adjusted shall be recognized in equity attributable to us.
-Consolidated net income/(loss) in the consolidated statements of comprehensive income (loss) attributable to non-controlling interests.
+The carrying amount of the non-controlling interest shall be adjusted to reflect the change in our ownership interest in the subsidiary.
+Any difference between the fair value of the consideration received or paid and the amount by which the noncontrolling interest is adjusted shall be recognized in equity attributable to us.
+Consolidated net income/(loss) in the consolidated statements of comprehensive income/(loss) includes net income (loss) attributable to non-controlling interests.
 The cumulative results of operations attributable to non-controlling interests, along with adjustments for share-based compensation expense arising from outstanding share-based awards relating to subsidiaries' shares, are also recorded as non-controlling interests in our consolidated balance sheets.
 Cash flows related to transactions with non-controlling interests are presented under financing activities in the consolidated statements of cash flows.